-- Using the Department Internship Coordinators List, select the BYU department that best fits your internship opportunity. (i.e. A media relations position= The Communications Department)
+First, select the BYU department that best fits your internship opportunity. (i.e. A media relations position= The Communications Department).
+Contact the appropriate

-- If the internship meets this criteria, the Coordinator will ask you to sign the Internship Master Agreement, unless if a contractional agreement has already been made.
+If the internship opportunity meets the departments criteria for academic merit, the Coordinator will ask you to sign the

 Responsibilities of Internship Providers

 - The Internship Provider must agree to the Internship Master Agreement, or an acceptable modification thereof designed to indemnify all parties involved in the internship process.
 (Internship Provider, University, and Student)